Solanum abutiloides: Uses

 The fruits are edible, though Solanum abutiloides is rare in cultivation, and plants have not been bred for quality of flavor.
 Therefore, the fruit can often have an unpredictable or unpleasant flavor, and Solanum abutiloides is most often cultivated as an ornamental plant, as the clusters of ripe fruit are very decorative.

 Similar to Solanaceae, pests like aphids, spider mites, and white flies are attracted to the trees.

+Chemical constituents

+The roots of Solanum abutiloides contain 7 cholestane-based steroidal glycosides known as abutilosides A through G. They are proposed to be intermediates in biological pathways for the synthesis of alkaloids.